 Ok!
 Let’s get started!

-First you need a container to make your sensory bin in.
-The size of your container will depend on how many children will be playing with it.
+The size of your container will depend on how many children will be gathered around the bin at one time.

 If just one child will be playing at the bin, your container can be fairly small.
 I often use: